 Palm trees are large fruit producers, the 2 main edible ones are of course coconut and date.

 The highly productive date palm is used for a lot more than just growing the delicious fruit.
+This brief article explains.

 Coconut trees can produce fruit for upwards of 70 years, before the farmers will replace them in the groves/orchards.